fpc/FPCProjects/fpprofiler/trunk/README.txt

 FPP
 ---
-You pass the same parameters to FPP as you would to FPP to compile your project.
+You pass the same parameters to FPP as you would to FPC to compile your project.
 FPP then scans your source code, and inserts profiling code in each begin..end block.
 It also ammends the uses clause to link in the fpprof unit.
 Once done, it compiles your project which now includes the